tonyrog/varp/doc/api.md

 Minimize clause, may be called after varpy.conflict and requires that literals and levels are set like after the conflict.
+Return updated length of clause if successful, or __None__ if clause, after minimization, already exists.

 ``` python